 At SMSU-West Plains, more instructional technologies will be incorporated into the curriculum to serve that campus' seven-county service area.
 The Center for Academic Technology within the Lybyer Enhanced Technology Center will encourage faculty members from all disciplines to learn how to incorporate educational technologies into their teaching styles.
 Computing resources at SMSU-West Plains will be replaced on a predetermined schedule to insure those technologies will remain current.
 Additional distance learning facilities will be created as necessary to support GrizzNet, the interactive television network that provides instruction to SMSU-West Plains' seven-county service area and beyond.
 Once the new library is built on the SMSU-West Plains Campus, this facility will be infused with a robust technical infrastructure capable of supporting both instructional and general access technologies.

 SMSU's personnel are its key infrastructure component.
 To develop and protect this resource, an employee training curriculum and incentive/recognition program will be implemented.
 In doing so, expected competencies will be determined by job category, employees' existing skill sets will be determined, and individual training plans will be developed to "fill the gap."

-Both classroom-based and asynchnronous employee training opportunities will be provided.
-Training classrooms will be equipped and maintained to accomodate the curriculum.
+Both classroom-based and asynchronous employee training opportunities will be provided.
+Training classrooms will be equipped and maintained to accommodate the curriculum.
 An asynchronous, computer-based training system will provide media-rich, just-in-time training opportunities to SMSU employees.